turingschool/present/README.md

 ### Environment Variables

 To run locally you will need to set up some environment variables.
-This project includes [Figaro](https://github.com/laserlemon/figaro) in its Bundler environment and can be used to set up environment variables:
+This project includes [Figaro](https://github.com/laserlemon/figaro) in its Bundler environment and can be used to set up environment variables.

+To setup up Figaro, run

 ```
 bundle exec figaro install